hese

 Edwin Lutyens restored Great Dixter and also designed the original

 gardens.
-The house, which is still the home of Mr. Lloyd, is
+The house, which was the home of Mr. Lloyd until his